 The order of features must correspond to the drawing order.
 Features must be prioritized using the top-most drawing instruction associated with the feature.
 Only active drawing instructions which intersect the pick area should be evaluated during sorting.

 Results must be sorted by display plane, then within each display plane by drawing priority.
-When the drawing priority is equal the geometric primitive must be used to order the information, points followed by lines and finally areas.
+When the drawing priority is equal the geometric primitive must be used to order the information, points followed by curves and finally surfaces.

 Hover-over function